 top of page

-ISKCON Dublin Temple Project – Urgent Support Needed
+ISKCON Dublin Temple Project

-ISKCON is close to buying the land just outside Dublin to build a beautiful temple and community facility.
-It will also include farmland for growing food and a small Goshalla (cow protection area), creating a spiritual and self-sustaining environment for generations to come.
+As shared previously, the initial vision is to build a beautiful temple and vibrant devotional community.
+The project will also include farmland for growing food (bhoga and prasādam) and a small Gośālā(cow protection area), creating a spiritually nourishing and self-sustaining environment for generations to come.

 Meditation.JPG